Denhonator/KHPCSpeedrunTools/LoadRemovers/readme.md

 All load removers have been updated to work with Epic Games release 1.0.0.10 and Steam 1.0.0.2 aside from Melody of Memory

 ## How to use:
 For all splitters aside from Melody of Memory these files are linked directly into LiveSplit and can be used as such.
-Choose one of the two bellow methods of install, DO NOT DO BOTH OR IT WILL SPLIT TWICE PER INSTANCE!
+Choose one of the two bellow methods of install.

+## Disclaimer
+DO NOT DO BOTH INSTALL METHODS OR IT WILL DOUBLE SPLIT!

 ### LiveSplit direct:
 - !!!
 Note: This should update every time the files here are changed !!!